 Yep, a looonnnggg night and it was only half over when Jimmy Bob “Peanut” Lawson, Jr. decided to join forces with his good friend Jack Daniels to blacken both his wife’s eyes.

 Well, Erlene, the wife, wasn’t about to stand for that nonsense so she poked ‘ol Peanut in the gut a couple of times with a dull kitchen knife.
-Didn’t break the skin, mind you, but the act was just enough to send Peanut off the deep end.
+Didn’t break the skin, much, mind you, but the act was just enough to send Peanut off the deep end.
 Oh, he was plenty mad about it, a yellin’ and screamin’ and a stompin’ his Doc Martens across the linoleum, and kicking at Porkchop, the family’s adopted and long ago retired police dog.
 But Porkchop, having been to this freak show one too many times in the past, was a nervous wreck and knew to stay six or seven dog-dish-lengths away from his master’s size twelves.

 Porkchop, having seen his better days, religiously adheres to the seven dog-dish rule of thumb.